ELITR/elitr-testset/README.md

 .cs          ... if we do not know if the document was translated from language 'en' to 'cs'
                  (which would be indicated by '.en.TTcs') or vice versa, we can simply use 'cs' to indicate the other language

+plus other files, generally not included in the indeces yet, probably will be renamed:
+.ass - a file with timestamps and subtitles, used to create .mkv .eaf - a file with manually processed timestamps
+.json - similar to eaf, manually processed timestamps .mkv - sound file with subtitles, made from transcription of original speech .OSasr       ... orriginal speech, automativally transcribed en-cs - a document in source language (en), translated into target language (cs)
 ```

 The files ``OSt``, ``TT??`` as well as language variants without 'translation history' (``en`` or ``cs`` in the example used above) need to be parallel.